 HRC Joins OHSEPR for Webinar on Serving the LGBT Community in a Disaster

-June 13, 2013 by Robin Maril, Legislative Counsel, Administrative Advocacy
+June 13, 2013 by Robin Maril, Senior Legislative Counsel

 This afternoon I had the opportunity to participate in a webinar hosted by the Office of Human Serves Emergency Preparedness and Response at the Department of Health and Human Services (HHS) focused on serving the LGBT community during a disaster.
 I was joined by Mara Keisling, the Executive Director of the National Center for Transgender Equality and Sarah Hunter, of the Administration of Children and Families within HHS.
 Today’s webinar reached over 200 participants including FEMA employees, American Red Cross volunteers, and other emergency response personnel across the country.
 In an emergency or disaster situation, vulnerable populations like LGBT people are at a heightened risk for trauma and may be less likely to have access to emergency services.
 LGBT families seeking assistance may experience unnecessary, intrusive questions from shelter volunteers and workers.
 After a disaster or evacuation, many people enter a shelter with very little personal identification or documentation.
 For LGBT families, who often rely on a number of documents to prove their relationships to each other, or their children, this increases their vulnerability to discrimination.